Null-logic-0/ruinborn-client/README.md

 The game client exists mostly as a playable test surface for the separate Ruinborn Elixir project.

+## Demo

+Demo video showing how the Unity client looks in-game:

+The demo should show the third-person character, movement, weapon attacks, and the multiplayer events coming from the Elixir/Phoenix backend.

 ## About The Ruinborn Elixir Project

-The backend lives in the `ruinborn` Phoenix application.
+The backend lives in the [`Null-logic-0/ruinborn`](https://github.com/Null-logic-0/ruinborn) Phoenix application.
 It uses Phoenix Channels, PubSub, a registry, and dynamically supervised match processes to run simple two-player matches.

 The Elixir side handles: